eldarrak/Linear-Programming-Module-Prioritzr/Introduction.md

 * _The prioritizr R package uses integer linear programming (ILP) techniques to provide a flexible interface for building and solving conservation planning problems.
 It supports a broad range of objectives, constraints, and penalties that can be used to custom-tailor conservation planning problems to the specific needs of a conservation planning exercise.
 Once built, conservation planning problems can be solved using a variety of commercial and open-source exact algorithm solvers.
 In contrast to the algorithms conventionally used to solve conservation problems, such as heuristics or simulated annealing, the exact algorithms used here are guaranteed to find optimal solutions.
 Furthermore, conservation problems can be constructed to optimize the spatial allocation of different management actions or zones, meaning that conservation practitioners can identify solutions that benefit multiple stakeholders._

+Sounds like quite the package!
+Let's see how it works and what we can do with it.
 Before we can start, we first need to install the **PrioritizR** package in R and also a software package called **Gurobi** that applies algorithms to efficiently solve the linear programming problems at hand.

 <br />
 <div align="center">